Common names for the 9 Enneagram types

 9 Motivations

-Type 1: The desire to have integrity and wholeness, to be correct
+Type 1: to have integrity and wholeness, to be correct

-Type 2: The desire to be loved, liked, and appreciated
+Type 2: to be loved, liked, and appreciated

-Type 3: The desire to be valuable and have success
+Type 3: to be valuable and have success

-Type 4: The desire to be oneself and authentic, to find meaning
+Type 4: to be oneself and authentic, to find meaning

-Type 6: The desire to be secure, safe, and supported
+Type 6: to be secure, safe, and supported

-Type 7: The desire to be happy and satisfied, to experience pleasure
+Type 7: to be happy and satisfied, to experience pleasure

-Type 8: The desire to protect oneself, to be strong and independent
+Type 8: to protect oneself, to be strong and independent

-Type 9: The desire to be at peace and experience harmony
+Type 9: to be at peace and experience harmony

 Animal symbols